SANDEEP7522/Mesage-Frontend/README.md

 Quill is a modern rich text editor built for compatibility and extensibility.
 It was created by Jason Chen and Byron Milligan and actively maintained by Slab.

 -> npm i quill

+ ## css Combinators
+The final selectors we will look at are called combinators.
+Combinators are used to combine other selectors in a way that allows us to select elements based on their location in the DOM relative to other elements (for example, child or sibling).